Even in the face of a global pandemic, SaaS remains a top priority for modern businesses.

 Perhaps the biggest contributor to the rise of SaaS is the ongoing, long-term transition toward remote work.
 Fact: 55% of executives and office workers expect to do most of their work remotely post-COVID.

 From project management apps to conferencing tools, SaaS is the foundation for remote work.

 Look no further than the boom of companies like Zoom (which is poised to approach $2 billion in revenue for the fiscal year) as evidence.
 Meanwhile, the work-management market (which includes tools such as Asana) is on track to grow to $32 billion within the next three years.

 The takeaway?
 Cloud-based subscription software use is accelerating at a breakneck pace.
 While a future without any on-premises software management might seem like a pipe dream, that reality could be coming sooner rather than later for many companies.
 And if you don’t have a plan to manage SaaS yet – it’s best time you start.

 …But Shadow IT and Waste are Still Out of Control

 Unfortunately, the cloud explosion is only going to exacerbate existing problems related to SaaS management (or, in this case, mismanagement).

-Consider that companies with more than 1,000+ employees typically waste $2.32 million annually on the 40% of SaaS licenses that go underutilized in a given month.
+Consider that companies typically waste $17 million annually on the 44% of SaaS licenses that go underutilized in a given month.
 More distributed teams also mean more opportunities for software spending to fly under IT’s radar when approvals can’t be monitored in-person.